 Statement credit redemption bonus with Pay Yourself Back.
 Chase Sapphire Preferred gets you 25% more value when you redeem points for statement credits against existing purchases in select, rotating categories through the Pay Yourself Back feature from the Ultimate Rewards portal.
 Chase Sapphire Reserve will boost your points worth by 50% using the same method.
 Points must be redeemed within 90 days of the eligible purchase.

 Global Entry or TSA PreCheck Application Fee Statement Credit.
-Up to $100 statement credit for Global Entry and TSA PreCheck application fees covered with the Chase Sapphire Reserve.
+Up to $100 statement credit for Global Entry, NEXUS, and TSA PreCheck application fees covered with the Chase Sapphire Reserve.

 Priority Pass Select Membership.
 Chase Sapphire Reserve gives you access to lounges, restaurants, cafes and markets participating in the Priority Pass network worldwide.